tdpetrou/Build-an-Interactive-Data-Analytics-Dashboard-with-Python-Oreilly/README.md

 1. Run `pip install -U pip` to upgrade pip to the latest version
 1. Run `pip install -r requirements.txt` to install all the necessary packages into this environment.
 This will take some time to complete

+## Launch the dashboard

+1. Run the command `python dashboard.py`
+1. The following text should be printed to the screen - **Dash is running on http://127.0.0.1:8050/**
+1. Open your web browser and navigate to 127.0.0.1:8050
+1. You should see the coronavirus forecasting dashboard

+![2]

 [1]: https://github.com/tdpetrou/Build-an-Interactive-Data-Analytics-Dashboard-with-Python-Oreilly
+[2]: images/dashboardss.png